LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 1. how to choose the dimension for the Coalescent Bayesian Skyline?

 2. what are the alternative models to deal with this dimension problem?

+3. how does the number of dimensions of effective population sizes affect the result?
 ```

 ### LinguaPhylo